Identification friend or foe: Early 21st century systems

 The United States and other NATO countries started using a system called Mark XII in the late twentieth century; Britain had not until then implemented an IFF system compatible with that standard, but then developed a program for a compatible system known as successor IFF (SIFF).

 Beginning around 2016, most NATO member states began upgrading their Mark XII systems to Mark XIIA Mode 5 where practicable.
 The transition from the legacy Mode 4 to Mode 5, however, has encountered several integration challenges—such as cryptographic key management, secure enrollment procedures, and ensuring interoperability with diverse legacy hardware.
 To mitigate these risks, backward compatibility with Mode 4 has been maintained longer than originally planned.
 According to DSCA Memorandum 18-14, this strategy permits a phased, mixed-mode operation until full Mode 5 fielding is achieved.
 DOT&E has overseen a series of test and evaluation efforts to ensure that Mode 5 meets NATO and DOD standards.
 In July 2014, DOT&E published the Mark XIIA Mode 5 Joint Operational Test Approach (JOTA) 2 Interoperability Assessment.
 This assessment evaluated the performance of various interrogators and transponders within a system‐of‐systems environment, based on a joint operational test conducted off the U.S. East Coast, and identified both successes and deficiencies that necessitated additional testing.

 More recently, the 2021 DOT&E Mark XIIA Mode 5 Test Methodology outlined updated evaluation criteria, test procedures, and integration strategies aimed at resolving persistent issues and verifying that the new systems conform to the required operational and security standards.
 In accordance with STANAG 4570, it is anticipated that by 2030 every interrogator and transponder within NATO will be Mode 5 capable—further standardizing operations and enhancing overall security.

+In parallel with military IFF developments, emerging civil and dual-use technologies have begun addressing identification challenges in low-altitude airspace, particularly with the rapid proliferation of unmanned aerial vehicles (UAVs).
+One such concept is ASO UAID (Unified Airspace Identification), which introduces a digital identity layer for UAV operations.
+UAID systems are designed to enable real-time verification, monitoring, and control of UAV activity by assigning and managing unique, persistent identifiers within a networked surveillance environment.
+Unlike traditional IFF systems, which are primarily focused on cooperative military platforms, UAID aims to integrate heterogeneous UAVs—including commercial and autonomous systems—into a unified airspace management framework.
+This approach supports enhanced situational awareness, regulatory compliance, and security in increasingly congested low-altitude airspace, and is considered a complementary layer to existing identification and surveillance technologies.